 Interesting facts about foxes

-Sometimes plants reproduce with the help of only one kind of animal.
-So the American walnut breeds only with the help of a large agouti rodent.
-Although agoutis eat nuts completely, they bury some of them in the ground.
+Sometimes plants reproduce with the help of only one type of animal.
+So the American walnut reproduces only with the help large rodent agouti.
+Although agoutis eat all the nuts, they bury some of them in the ground.
 Our proteins also make such a reserve.
-Forgotten seeds germinate.
+Forgotten seeds sprout.

-Animals in the midst of an abundance of food food is not enough.
-Plants have learned to defend themselves with thorns, poisons, bitter substances.
-Animals over the years of evolution have found their own way of adapting to living in tropical forests.
-They live in a certain place and lead the life that ensures its survival.
+Among the abundance of food, there is not enough food for animals.
+Plants have learned to protect themselves with thorns, poisons, and bitter substances.
+Over the years of evolution, animals have found their own way of adapting to living in tropical forests.
+They live in a certain place and lead a life that ensures its survival.

-It happens that a predator eats beetles of a certain species.
-He learned to catch bugs quickly, spending a minimum of time and effort on hunting.
-The predator and its prey adapted to each other.
-If there is no beetle, then the predator that eats them will die out.
+It happens that a predator eats beetles a certain type.
+He learned to catch beetles quickly, spending a minimum of time and effort on hunting.
+The predator and his prey got used to each other.
+If the beetle disappears, the predator that eats them will also die out.

 Adaptation of animals to living in the subtropics

-In the tropics, food grows and flutters all year round, but it's not enough.
-All conditions are created for invertebrates in the forest, and they grow to large sizes.
+In the tropics, food grows and flutters all year round, but it is not enough.
+All conditions have been created for invertebrates in the forest, and they grow to large sizes.
 These are centipedes, snails and stick insects.
 Mammals are small.
 There are few herbivores in the forest.
-There is not enough food for them.
-It means that there are few predators feeding them.
+There isn't enough food for them there.
+This means there are few predators feeding on them.
 There are no animals here that have long horns.
 They are difficult to navigate in the tropics.
 Mammals move quietly.
 Thus, they are saved from overheating.

 Related materials: